ejstover/GreatMigration/README.md

 ## Config Conversion

-Convert Cisco configs, map them to Mist switches, and test or push the resulting port settings.
+Collect Cisco running-configs over SSH, map them to Mist switches, and test or push the resulting port settings.

-1. **File area** – drop configs or click **Choose files** to start conversion.
-Use **Clear** to reset.
+1. **Host list** – enter one or more hostnames/IPs and click **Collect configs**.
+SSH credentials are prompted on every collection and discarded after use.
-2. **Converted JSON Preview** – shows the normalized output for each file.
+2. **Converted JSON Preview** – shows the normalized output for each collected device.
-3. **Batch: Map files to switches** – adds a row per file with the following controls:
+3. **Batch: Map files to switches** – adds a row per device with the following controls:
    * **Site** – drop-down listing Mist sites.
    * **Device** – drop-down listing switches within the selected site.
    * **Start member** – number box offsetting Juniper virtual-chassis member numbers.